phschaeff/ict-install/README.md

 # ict-install
-Scripts for installing IOTA ICT on Debian or Redhat based linux.
+Scripts for installing IOTA ICT (current omegan version) on Debian or Redhat based linux.

 Run on Debian based distros:
+`sudo ./install-ict_debian.sh BUILD`
+to build and run ict from the current src at github.
-`sudo ./install-ict_debian.sh`
+`sudo ./install-ict_debian.sh RELEASE`
+to download and run the latest binary release from github.

 Run on Redhat based distros:
+`sudo ./install-ict_rehat.sh BUILD`
+to build and run ict from the current src at github.
-`sudo ./install-ict_redhat.sh`
+`sudo ./install-ict_redhat.sh RELEASE`
+to download and run the latest binary release from github.

 It will:
 * Install required dependencies (Oracle Java8 JDK)
 * Add an user "ict"
-* Download and compile the CfB´s ICT code in /home/ict/Ict
+* Download and compile the omegas ICT code in /home/ict/omega-ict
 * Generate a run script
+* Import settings from old `ict.properties` (have to located in `/home/ict/config/ict.properties`)
 * Generate a systemd service
 * Generate a cronjob restarting ICT every night
 * Start the ICT service